Riverside Woman Arrested After Allegedly Taking Firetruck On Joyride

-RIVERSIDE (CBSLA) — Officers with the Riverside Police Department had a woman in a pink dress stand up outside their patrol car Thursday night for witnesses to identify.

-The 31-year-old woman is suspected of stealing a city of Riverside fire ending and taking it on a joyride while first responders were handling a life-threatening medical emergency.
+RIVERSIDE (CBSLA) — A woman was arrested Thursday night for allegedly stealing a Riverside Fire Department truck and taking it on a joyride while first responders were handling a life-threatening medical emergency.

-“Two police officers responded first, they began CPR,” Sgt.
-Juan Munoz, of Riverside PD, said.
+“Two police officers responded first, they began CPR,” Riverside police Sgt.
+Juan Munoz said.
 “They saved the man’s life.”

-Munoz said that while firefighters were getting that man, who had stopped breathing, into an ambulance, the woman hopped inside their engine at Hole Avenue and drove it three miles away to the eastbound Adams Street off-ramp on the 91 Freeway — colliding with at least two cars along the way.
+Munoz said that while firefighters were getting the victim, who had stopped breathing, into an ambulance, the suspect hopped inside their engine at Hole Avenue and drove it three miles away — to the eastbound Adams Street off-ramp on the 91 Freeway — colliding with at least two cars along the way.

 And when the fire engine finally came to a stop at the off-ramp, officers said the woman attempted to get into at least two other cars.